lakshmirajagopalan/lakshmirajagopalan.github.io/_posts/2025-12-05-unified-streaming-pipeline-with-apply-changes.md

 - async responses over HTTP
 - or even partner system batch drops

-…you quickly realize that nothing in the real world arrives consistently, and nothing is guaranteed to be “the one true source.”
+you quickly realize that nothing in the real world arrives consistently, and nothing is guaranteed to be “the one true source.”

-For my "workflow event" pipeline, an event could come from literally **any** of these source systems.
+For example, in my analytics pipeline, an event could come from literally **any** of these source systems.
 And to power downstream analytics, user KPIs, vendor performance insights, and business dashboards, I needed to build a **single, unified, deduped stream**.

-This turned into a fascinating engineering challenge.
+This turned into a fascinating data engineering challenge.

 ---